mekowalski/beer-app-first/app/models/model_notes.md

 *model would be a search, attribute would be a keyword* model SEARCH: query string, STRING
        : type, STRING
-       validate with options of beer type
+       validate with options of type: beer, brewery, guild, event

 *multiple kinds of searches*
 -location not included in the GET: /search endpoint